Home » London » Harry Potter Studio Tour tickets

 You get the family entrance ticket to the studio, valid for two adults and two children under 15 years old.

-You also get a family photo taken at the Great Hall or Dumbledore’s office.
+You also get a family photo taken at the Great Hall or at Dumbledore’s office.
+Learn more about Warner Bros. family ticket.

 Harry Potter Studio Tour + Oxford Day Tour

-This 12-hour trip starts with a two-hour bus trip out of London to the ancient city of Oxford, home to England’s oldest university.
+This 12-hour tour starts with a two-hour bus trip out of London to the ancient city of Oxford, home to England’s oldest university.

 After a beautiful guided tour and free time in Oxford, it’s around an hour’s drive to the Warner Bros.
 Studio Tour, where your magical adventure will begin with The Making of Harry Potter.

-After a wonderful day, it is time to board your coach and return to London, where you will get dropped at your original starting location.
+After a wonderful day, it is time to board your coach and return to London, where you will be dropped off at your original starting location.

 Infant ticket (up to 4 years): Free